0xdeadbeer/recognize-japanese-text/README.md

 # Recognize Japanese Text

+The script will ask the user to take a screenshot, after that it will save it to some default location, use a tool to extract the japanese text out of the image and automatically copy it to the user's clipboard.

 > <b>Note:</b> the script is coded specifically to recognize vertical japanese text and not horizontal.

 ## Requirements